 The ability to produce cannabigerolic acid (CBGA) is what makes the cannabis plant unique.

-When any of the cannabinod acids are exposed to heat, or prolonged UV light, they lose a molecule of carbon dioxide (CO2).
-At this point, they are considered to be in the neutral form (CBG, THC, CBD, CBC, etc.).
+When any of the cannabinoid acids are exposed to heat, or prolonged UV light, they lose a molecule of carbon dioxide (CO2).
+At this point, they are considered to be in the neutral form (CBG, THC, CBD, CBC, and so on).
 In most medicinal strains, CBGA is immediately converted to another cannabinoid and is not typically found in high concentrations.
-However, if a strain is high in CBGA, then smoking it would cause it to change to cannabigerol (CBG).
+However, if a strain is high in CBGA, then ingesting it by smoking would cause it to change to cannabigerol (CBG).

 While most strains of cannabis are less than 10% CBG, industrial hemp strains test much higher.
 They have been tested as high as 94% CBG with as low as 0.001% THC.

 Testing of industrial hemp has found much higher levels of cannabigerol (CBG) than most strains of cannabis.
 Further studies have shown that this phenomenon may be due to a recessive gene.
-It is believed that the gene keeps the plant from producing one of the cannabinoid synthases (what converts CBGA to one of the major branches).
+This gene is believed to be responsible for keeping the plant from producing one of the cannabinoid synthases (what converts CBGA to one of the major branches).

 That being said, breeders are able to manipulate a plant’s cannabinoid profile by adjusting the amount of each synthase it naturally produces.
 If a breeder wants to focus on a specific cannabinoid they are able to do so by cross-breeding two plants that are genetically predisposed to make a lot of it.
 In the case of CBG, the breeder would instead focus on plants with the recessive gene that inhibits the ability of the cannabinoid synthase.